RootstockCollective/collective-rewards-sc/docs/src/src/SponsorsManager.sol/contract.SponsorsManager.md

 ### \_allocate

-internal function used to allocate staking tokens for a gauge or a batch of gauges
+internal function used to allocate votes for a gauge or a batch of gauges

 ```solidity
 function _allocate(